Academic distinctions:

 Allure Magazine: Hair Fallout

-Orange County Register: UCI In Focus: Researchers find timing is key for radiation treatment
+Orange County Register: UC Irvine In Focus: Researchers find timing is key for radiation treatment